rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

    ![Device Token](/images/getting-started/add-new-device/device-token.png?classes=border,shadow&width=40pc)

 **What to do next:** Adding a device to the rapyuta.io platform deos not mean that the device is connected.
 To connect your device to the platform, you must set up the device.
-For more information about setting up the device, [click here](/developer-guide/manage-machines/onboarding/setup-device/).

 ## Setting Up Your Device